eliamounier/optoprotein-fitness-prediction/README.md

 ```bash
 python src/train_and_predict.py
 ```
-Once the model are trained and that you have predict the fitness of your mutated sequences, use `sequence_analysis.ipynb` to determine what is the best sequence.
+Once the model are trained and that you have predicted the fitness of your mutated sequences, use `sequence_analysis.ipynb` to determine what is the best sequence.

-(Note that you can find the predicted fitness of our single mutants for both Light and Darkness, onehot and ev+onehot, in the folder `generated`.
+(Note that you can find the predicted fitness of our single mutants for both Light and Darkness, onehot and ev+onehot, in the folder `generated` as `output_dark_sinlge_mutants_onehot.csv`, `output_light_sinlge_mutants_onehot.csv`,`output_dark_sinlge_mutants_evonehot.csv`, `output_light_sinlge_mutants_evonehot.csv`.
 The double mutants files where too big to be added in the github)

 # Notebooks